light fawn colored rabbit

 Who do you know that you can talk to about the breed when you have a question?
 And are you going to have to learn all about rabbits or is it going to be easy for you to get started?

-Talk to breed owners.
 All breeds have their own quirks.
 French lops are not the easiest breed to have successful litters.

-Best Way To Start With A New Breed
+Best Way To Start With A New Breed On Your Homestead

-Start with a trio (two does and one buck).
-Unrelated animals if at all possible.
-That way if you want to keep some of the juniors you can.
-Now like I said can be tempting to want to go buy all the breeds but that’s not going to get you anywhere if you are trying to make an income.
+If they are completely unrelated, if you want to keep some of the juniors you can.
+Now like I said, it can be tempting to want to go buy all the breeds but that’s not going to get you anywhere if you are trying to make an income or develop a strong herd for meat production.

 Some Breeds To Think About